developer-zebra/developer-zebra-site/src/datawedge/7-1/guide/api/resultinfo/index.md

 ### Comments

-The result intent mechanism does not perform parameter-level validation for scanner input parameters and intent output parameters.
-For example, it would be impossible for any app to validate every possible parameter for a scanner that is no longer connected.
+* The result intent mechanism does not perform parameter-level validation for scanner input parameters and intent output parameters.
+For example, it would be not be possible for any app to validate every possible parameter for a scanner that is no longer connected.
 However, if a parameter value in a configuration is not valid when that Profile is loaded, DataWedge uses the default value for that parameter.

-Additionally, DataWedge executes the SET_CONFIG command in the following order if multiple modules are received.
+* DataWedge executes the SET_CONFIG command in the following order if multiple modules are received.
 1. Plugins
-2. App list
+2. APP_LIST
 3. DCP (Data Capture Plus)

-If the module list contains APP_LIST or DCP, these will be executed last.
-If SEND_RESULT is set as “LAST_RESULT”, the result received would be from either APP_LIST or DCP.

 -----